akali013/todo-list/README.md

+# To Do List
-A todo list app made with basic HTML, CSS, and JavaScript.
+A to do list app made with basic HTML, CSS, and JavaScript.